 Sometimes, when struggling through yet another case interview practice, candidates might wonder: "Why consulting again?"
 Indeed, many other job opportunities have straightforward interviewing and hiring processes that don't require hours of practice and coaching.

-Below is a recap of four key reasons consulting provides a truly differentiated career opportunity.
+Below is a recap of four key reasons management consulting provides a truly differentiated career opportunity.
 Generally, as the higher the prestige of a given consulting firm, the greater these benefits.

 - Subsequent opportunities